String Lake to Leigh Lake, Grand Teton National park

 Grand Teton National park built extra-wide stairs for people to move canoes and kayaks down to Leigh Lake.

-Below: a controlled slide of a loaded canoe down the portage stairs to Leigh Lake
+Below: a controlled slide of a fully loaded canoe down the portage stairs to Leigh Lake

 (notice that people MUST be careful to stay on the up-hill end of the canoe or kayak just-in-case they lose control of it, so it will slide away from them, not over them, and only move one craft at a time down the stairs).